mikahado/the-remind-notation/_notes/The Remind Notation.md

 ## Background

 Hi!
-I'm Maika, the author of The Remind Notation (and this site).
-TRN was born out of a frustration I had while performing live, rehearsing, or jamming with friends.
-If we all wanted to see the chords and lyrics to a song, one of us would have to be the page-turner and scroll up and down the page for everyone.
-There have been some attempts to solve this with auto-scroll, which is a pain to synchronize to the temp of a song.
-Or you could hook up a pedal to turn the pages.
-But I wanted to create a better way, where any average length song could be seen and played on less than a single page.
-So I invented The Remind Notation, the notation that brings out the best in your performance.
+I'm Maika, the creator of The Remind Notation.
+TRN was born out of a frustration I had with looking up chords online.
+Someone would always have to interupt their playing to scroll down a page, and auto-scroll never worked well for me.
+Also, the lyrics with chords on top simply looked messy.
+Like many musicians, I'd sometimes have a "cheat sheet" with super-condensed chords for songs to serve simply as a REMINDER of the song.
+Whether performing live, rehearsing, or jamming with friends, that's usually all I would need, if at all.
+So I wanted to create a better option online, where any average length song could be seen and played on less than a single page.

 ## Philosophy

-TRN believes musicians play better, or at least with more heart, when they from memory. 🧠 It's a reminder, not a crutch.
-Musicians should already know the nuances of the song -- the structure, dynamics, riffs, solos, etc. TRN serves as a reminder, to keep everyone on track in a compact, live-friendly format. 🎶
+I believe musicians play better, when they play from their heart and from memory. 🧠 The Remind Notation is simply a reminder for songs you already know well enough.
+The nuances of the song -- the structure, dynamics, riffs, solos, etc, are not included in TRN.
+It's only a reminder, to keep everyone on track in a compact, live-friendly format. 🎶

 ## FAQs